SayHelloGmbH/Advanced-WPPerformance/README.md

 There are several ways to generate Critical CSS.
 I recommend creating it while developing your theme.
 For example using [NPM/Gulp](https://github.com/addyosmani/critical).

-### Critical API
+### Critical CSS API
-We just created an API which returns the Above the fold CSS for a given page.
+We just created an API which returns the "above the fold" CSS for a given page.
 And yes, it's already implemented in this Plugin!

 At the moment it's hidden because it's still in development.
 To activate it you can define this constant inside `wp-config.php`: `define( 'AWPP_CRITICALAPI', true );`